Q: Who is designing the Frick’s upgrade and expansion?

 Q Who is serving as the executive architect for the project?

 A In the Spring of 2017, Beyer Blinder Belle was selected to serve as the executive architect on the Frick’s upgrade and expansion.
 The firm will provide technical support to help realize the design plan being developed by Selldorf Architects.
 Beyer Blinder Belle is acclaimed for revitalizing the facilities of some of America’s most iconic public buildings and cultural institutions, and are known for their deep experience in restoration.
 Past projects in New York City include The Met Breuer; South Street Seaport Museum; Ellis Island National Museum of Immigration; Grand Central Terminal; Empire State Building; New York City Hall; and Temple Emanu-el; as well as the U.S. Capitol in Washington, D.C.

 Q: What does the expansion encompass?

 Key components of the enhancement and expansion project include the creation of new gallery space for special exhibitions; the opening-up of existing space previously inaccessible to the public (including a suite of rooms on second floor); new purpose-built facilities for public and educational programs; reconfiguration and upgrade of visitor amenities; creation of a state-of-the-art conservation lab; and improvements to the research library that will connect it to the museum.
 The project will not build on the gardens.

 Q: Is there an architectural rendering or design plan yet?
 What is the expected project timeline?

 The design is currently being developed by Selldorf Architects in close consultation with Frick leadership.
-We expect to share plans sometime during the winter of 2017–18 and will then have more information about the project timeline.
+We expect to share plans sometime during the early spring of 2018 and will then have more information about the project timeline.